 \begin{cor} If $\kap(A,\s)=2$, then $(A,\s)$ is totally decomposable. \end{cor} \begin{proof} This is the implication $(iii\Rightarrow i)$ in \Cref{P:cap2-ttdec} for $n=1$.
 (Alternatively the statement is obtained directly from \cite[Corollary 6.6]{BGBT18a}, which was also used in the proof of $(iii\Rightarrow iv)$ in \Cref{P:cap2-ttdec}.) \end{proof}

-In order to investigate decomposability of $(A,\s)$, we first try to establish the existence of an appropriate neat subextension and then to obtain criteria for the decomposability of $(A,\s)$ along this subextension -- in a sense to be defined.
+In order to investigate decomposability of $(A,\s)$, we first try to establish the existence of a neat subalgebra and then to obtain criteria for the decomposability of $(A,\s)$ along this subextension -- in a sense to be defined.